dta90d/tiptap-starter-kit/README.md

   - Made `Alt` field autopopulatable from `Title` field
   - Fixed image tooltip (`FloatMenuView`) show/hide trigger
   - Added close button to the image tooltip (`FloatMenuView`)

+### v1.1.2d

+- Added new `font-size` mark
+- New dependency: `@tiptap/extension-text-style`

 ## Details

 - **Removed SSR-incompatible media player and nodes**: Removed the `plyr` dependency and the related `audio` and `video` nodes.
 Reason: `plyr` caused Server-Side Rendering compatibility issues for apps that render the editor on the server.
 Removing it simplifies the bundle and avoids runtime errors in SSR environments.

-- **Introduce `uploader.delete` hook (new, not yet committed)**: Added a `delete` option to the `Uploader` extension and an accompanying runtime API `editor.storage.uploader.delete(urls)` so other extensions (for example the `image` float-menu remove action) can call into it when a user removes uploaded assets.
+- **Introduce `uploader.delete` hook**: Added a `delete` option to the `Uploader` extension and an accompanying runtime API `editor.storage.uploader.delete(urls)` so other extensions (for example the `image` float-menu remove action) can call into it when a user removes uploaded assets.
 Reason: when assets uploaded to external storage are removed from the editor, they should be cleaned up from the remote storage to avoid orphaned files and unnecessary costs.
 Default behavior is a safe no-op; consumers must provide an implementation to perform deletion in their backend or cloud provider.

 - **Image node & Float Menu improvements**: Enhanced the `image` node and its floating tooltip to improve UX.
-Changes include an `imageSource` field (e.g. `google.com`), autopopulation of the `alt` attribute from the `title` field, a fixed show/hide trigger for the `FloatMenuView`, and a dedicated close button on the image tooltip.
+Changes include an `imageSource` field (e.g. google.com), autopopulation of the `alt` attribute from the `title` field, a fixed show/hide trigger for the `FloatMenuView`, and a dedicated close button on the image tooltip.
 These changes also rely on the newly introduced `uploader.delete` hook so removing images can optionally trigger remote cleanup when consumers provide an implementation.

+- **Font size mark**: Added a new `font-size` mark (built on `@tiptap/extension-text-style`) to allow applying explicit font sizes to inline text.
+This includes the new implementation at `src/marks/font-size.ts`, registration in the `StarterKit`, an export from the package entrypoint, and corresponding style updates; `package.json` was updated to include the dependency.

 - **Upgrade / merge strategy**: Keep closely tracking upstream releases and apply manual review for changes that touch media handling or uploader behavior.
 Reintroduce or rework browser-only features behind feature flags or runtime checks if needed.